Youth Action Fund

 How long will it take to find out the outcome of my application?

-In general, expect between 2-3 months from deadline to decision.
+In general, expect 3 months from deadline to decision.
 Applications go through a series of evaluation:

 Our grant application has been approved – what happens next?